Maximum Medical Improvement (MMI)

 - Medical bills

 - Other necessary medical expenses

 Regrettably, many employers are all too eager to stop paying maintenance and cure, in some cases before it becomes unnecessary.
 If you believe that you have not yet reached maximum medical improvement and were cut off from your benefits, an offshore injury attorney may be able to review your case and defend your rights.

 In some cases, a patient is told they will not improve and their health actually ends up becoming worse.
 Cure benefits may have been terminated and the victim is left without a way to cover their medical expenses.
 When this happens, the individual may be eligible for additional compensation if the proper action is taken.

-If you're suffering from either partial or total disability, or believe that your benefits were cut off unnecessarily, our firm can help.
-Contacting a lawyer is the first step toward protecting your future.
+If you’re suffering from partial or total disability, or believe your benefits were cut off unnecessarily, we can help.
+Call (888) 346-5024 for a free case evaluation to discuss your options.